 Am I required to pay anything to the lender during the course of the Reverse Mortgage loan?

-No, payments to the lender are required.
+No, payments to the lender are not required.
 The flow of payments is reversed – the lender pays you.
 As the homeowner, you will still be responsible for making payments for your homeowner’s insurance and property taxes and maintaining the condition of your home.

 Are there any limits on how I can use the funds from a Reverse Mortgage?